liuhui0401/botnet/README.md

 # botnet
 My implementation of BotNet by Pytorch and PaddlePaddle.
-Please refer to branch 'Master'.
+Please refer to branch 'master'.